GeostatsGuy/GeoDataSets/README.md

 #### Use and Attribution

 You are welcome to use these datasets for any purpose.
-Please cite the repository as:
+Please cite as:

-Pyrcz, M.J., 2021, GeoDataSets Repository, GitHub Respository, https://github.com/GeostatsGuy/GeoDataSets/.
+Pyrcz, Michael J. (2021).
+GeoDataSets: Synthetic Subsurface Data Repository (1.0.0).
+Zenodo. https://doi.org/10.5281/zenodo.5564874

 I hope this is helpful,